Heather Alvis – Heather Alvis Photography

 Victoria is originally from St. Louis, MO, she moved to California in 2006 where she discovered Sea Glass and has never been the same since.
 Victoria started making and designing jewelry in 2007.
 She is mostly self-taught but attended an extensive fabrication class at the Revere Academy in San Francisco and has taken many classes at local galleries and bead shops.
 She makes beautiful jewelry using wire wrapping and weaving techniques, metalsmith techniques, and PMC.
 She is also skilled in Viking Knit and Chainmaille methods.
 In 2011 she moved to Bellingham.

 In addition to her jewelry, she crafts whimsical ornament sun catchers; mermaids, angels, seahorses, and whales, just to name some of her unique designs.
 Her Jewelry and Sea Glass Whimsical Ornaments are available on line and at: Village Sea Glass – Capitola, CA ♦ Marina Gift Shop – Semiahmoo, WA

 Adrienne Sheard – YouTube: Adrienne Patrice Sheard Metalsmith

 Adrienne was born and raised in the Pacific NW with a love for adventure.
 She carries her sense of adventure into each piece of jewelry she creates.
 Before becoming a Metalsmith, Adrienne was a Shipwright traveling and working from Alaska to California.
 In 2014 she received a Fine Arts degree and Certificate in Jewelry Design from NSCC and settled in Bellingham.
-You can find Adrienne on most Saturdays showing and selling her work at the Bellingham Farmers Market.
+You can find Adrienne on most Saturdays showing and selling her work near the Bellingham Farmers Market.